katebennu/mind-scout/README.md

   - Source preferences (15%)
   - Publication recency (10%)
   - Code availability bonus (10%)
+- **Semantic recommendations** - Find papers using vector similarity:
+  - Match papers to your interests semantically
+  - Discover papers similar to ones you rated highly
 - **Explainable AI** - See why each paper is recommended
 - **Article ratings** - Rate papers 1-5 stars to improve recommendations